eggx-io/manual/README.md

 You should come together with your team to decide on the above points.
 We reccomend you do this at the 'Into to Projects' talk because you'll be able to submit your project description immediately and get started.

-If you missed the 'Intro to Projects' talk, your team can also submit the project description via the [eggX Share](eggx.io/share) .
+If you missed the 'Intro to Projects' talk, your team can also submit the project description via the [eggX Share](https://eggx.io/share) .
 If you haven't setup your team yet, that can also be done from the eggX Share.

 ## End

 [_back to top_](#eggx-manual)

 That's it folks!
-Anything else that we missed in this document can be found at our website: [eggx.io](eggx.io) .
+Anything else that we missed in this document can be found at our website: [eggx.io](https://eggx.io) .
+If you still can't find what you're looking for, send us an email at help@eggx.io

 Have fun!